-Remarketing (or retargeting) is a powerful marketing technique aimed at converting high-intent users who have had past interactions with your brand.
-In this type of marketing, marketers redeliver certain ads to users based on their past interactions with their business.
+Remarketing (or retargeting) is a powerful marketing technique aimed at converting high-intent users who have interacted with your brand.
+Marketers send certain ads to users based on their past interactions with their business.

-There are different advertising platforms that you can use, but Google Ads is powerful and for many, already a part of your toolset.
-In this post, we will focus on creating and optimizing a Google Ads remarketing campaign.
+There are different advertising platforms that you can use, but Google Ads is powerful and--for many marketers--already a part of your toolset.
+In this post, we will focus on setting up and optimizing a Google Ads remarketing campaign.
+As usual, I'll pass along some remarketing best practices, too.

 Have a Remarketing Strategy in Place